mapswipe/python-mapswipe-workers/new-firebase-functions/README.md

 Now you are inside the docker container and can login to firebase.
 You need to insert an authorization code into the terminal during that process.
 * `firebase login --no-localhost`

 Finally you can deploy your changes for cloud functions and database rules individually.
+Hosting must be done as well to expose the authentication functions publicly.
-* `firebase deploy --only functions`
+* `firebase deploy --only functions,hosting`
 * `firebase deploy --only database:rules`

 ## Notes on OAuth (OSM login)